-- AO1: Demonstrate a close knowledge and understanding of texts, maintaining a critical style and presenting an informed personal engagement - AO2: Analyse the language, form and structure used by a writer to create meanings and effects - AO3: Explore links and connections between texts - AO4: Show understanding of the relationships between texts and the contexts in which they were written.
+AO1 Demonstrate a close knowledge and understanding of texts, maintaining a critical style and presenting an informed personal engagement.

-Autumn term English Literature Paper One - Prose (Of Mice and Men) 2023 Close study of the whole text Identification of key characters, themes, relationships Investigate impact of text on reader Preparation for exam.
-English Language Paper One - Anthology Non-fiction texts Close study of provided text sources Identification and analysis of language devices Preparation for exam.
-Lent term 2024 English Language Paper One - Transactional writing How to structure and deliver a piece of transactional writing How to use language devices effectively Proof-reading and editing.
-English Literature Paper One - Anthology poetry Annotation of poems based on language and structural analysis Explore the themes, ideas, feelings and linguistic features of the poems studied Begin the study of one collection of poemsReading with insight and engagement.
-Summer term 2024 Revision and review of all units and papers for both English Language and English Literature Recap of texts Activities on key characters, themes, relationships Preparation for exam

-Pupils in Year 11 are streamed by ability.
-It is possible that a pupil could be moved up or down a set if it is felt that this would be beneficial to the individual concerned, but movement is unlikely.
+AO2 Analyse the language, form and structure used by a writer to create meanings and effects.

+AO3 Explore links and connections between texts.

+AO4 Show understanding of the relationships between texts and the contexts in which they were written.

+WHAT WILL YOU STUDY/LEARN?

+Autumn Term 2025 Macbeth - coursework text and production of a coursework pieceClose study of the text-Identification of key characters, themes, relationships-Investigate impact of text on reader through the An Inspector Calls - coursework text and production of a coursework piece. - Close study of the text - Identification of key characters, themes, relationships

+- the Investigate impact of text on reader through production of a piece of coursework -- ---------- --

+Lent Term 2026 Completion of any outstanding pieces of coursework.
+English Literature Paper 1 - Section B - Poetry - Study of Anthology poetry texts - Activities on key language, form and structural points - Preparation for exam - Summer Term 2026 Revision/review of all units for English Literature. - Recap of texts - Activities on key characters, themes, relationships - Preparation for exam

+HOW WILL YOU LEARN?

+Pupils in Year 11 may be reset at the start of Year 11 according to the grade that they achieved in their IGCSE English Language examination in the summer.
 Work is completed in English exercise books.